page for Qhull (local)

 To: Qhull imprecision: Table of Contents (please wait while loading)

-This section of the Qhull manual discusses the problems caused by coplanar points and why Qhull uses options 'C-0' or 'Qx' by default.
+This section of the Qhull manual discusses the problems caused by coplanar points and why Qhull uses the default options 'C-0' or 'Qx'.
 If you ignore precision issues with option 'Q0', the output from Qhull can be arbitrarily bad.
-Qhull avoids precision problems if you merge facets (the default) or joggle the input ('QJ').
+Qhull avoids most precision problems if you merge facets (the default) or joggle the input ('QJ').

 Use option 'Tv' to verify the output from Qhull.
 It verifies that adjacent facets are clearly convex.
 It verifies that all points are on or below all facets.

 Qhull automatically tests for convexity if it detects precision errors while constructing the hull.

 Since Qhull uses floating point arithmetic, roundoff error occurs with each calculation.
 This causes problems for geometric algorithms.
 Other floating point codes for convex hulls, Delaunay triangulations, and Voronoi diagrams also suffer from these problems.
 Qhull handles most of them.

 Under imprecision, calculations may return erroneous results.
 For example, roundoff error can turn a small, positive number into a small, negative number.
 See Milenkovic ['93] for a discussion of strict robust geometry.
 Qhull does not meet Milenkovic's criterion for accuracy.
 Qhull's error bound is empirical instead of theoretical.

 Qhull 1.0 checked for precision errors but did not handle them.
 The output could contain concave facets, facets with inverted orientation ("flipped" facets), more than two facets adjacent to a ridge, and two facets with exactly the same set of vertices.